This week I had two encounters with people who taught me an ugly truth about myself but it was exactly what I needed to learn in this moment.

 Several times throughout the book she talks about how other people’s issues that evoke a emotional reaction in us are really just reflections of our own personal challenges.
 If you are bothered by someone’s actions perhaps it’s because you see it, consciously or subconsciously, as a flaw or weakness in yourself.

-Was the issue of not excepting what is being offered mirroring back at me through these seemingly benign interactions with these two men?
-Hear was a lesson for me.
+Was the issue of not excepting what was being offered mirroring back at me through these seemingly benign interactions with these two men?
+Here was a lesson for me.
 Here was an ugly truth.
 I am, both consciously and subconsciously, choosing to not accept the gifts that the universe is offering to me right now.

-So just as the universe has offered up this lesson to me and went as far as putting not one but two teachers in my path to reflect this truth and even supplied the cheat sheet for the answer in the form of a book that I probably would never have read had a copy not been placed into my hands, I too will reflect this lesson back at you.
+So just as the universe has offered up this lesson to me, and went as far as putting not one but two teachers in my path to reflect this truth and even supplied the cheat sheet for the answer in the form of a book, one that I probably would never have read had a copy not been placed into my hands, I too will reflect this lesson back at you.

 What is being offered up in your life right now that you’re choosing to ignore because it might challenge you, or the timing is not perfect, or maybe by saying yes you would then have to admit that you don’t have the slightest idea how to achieve it?